Jalandhar Punjab, India Travel Guide

 Explicitly communicate your need to avoid cross-contamination or hidden allergens, as awareness can differ among restaurant staff.

-Focus on simple vegetable and lentil dishes, and rice.
+Focus on simple vegetable and lentil dishes, and grains of rice.
 Explicitly state 'no dairy' or 'without milk/ghee/butter' when you order.

 Beyond dining, Jalandhar provides various ways to immerse yourself in the local food culture.